ahmadrazalab/AWS-S3-Explorer/README.md

 ## Configuration
 Ensure your AWS access keys and secret keys are configured properly for the tool to access your S3 bucket.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-## Acknowledgements
-- Thanks to all contributors and the open-source community.

 ---

-Feel free to customize this README file further to better suit your project and provide additional information as necessary.
+Feel free to customize this project file further to better suit your project.
 ```